FeliciaPino/NeuroWarriors/Obsidian_vault/Achievements.md

 ### There's No One Here...
 Have 0 characters in party

+## Skill Issue
+Lose a battle on the first turn

+## They're just standing there... menacingly
+Do nothing for 3 consecutive turns

+## Outnumbered, Not Outmatched
+Win a battle against 5+ enemies with only one character in the party
 ## Progress Achievements:
+(I still need to come up with something snappy for these)

 ## Defeat The Forest Boss
 Defeat the forest boss